Cyan903/Dotfiles/README.md

 # Dotfiles

 Pretty much my linux system in a nutshell.
-I'm using Manjaro as of `2021/09/07`.
+I'm using Manjaro as of `2021/09/07`. rofi, and Picom need more configuring.